-A reader recently asked how to explain what dyslexia is to her newly diagnosed 8-year old daughter.
+A reader of a newly diagnosed child recently asked how to talk to her child about being dyslexic.
 What do you think?
 What do our young children need to know about their dyslexia?

 I asked the question to the Homeschooling With Dyslexia Facebook Group and got some wonderful answers!
 These are parents who have jumped in with both feet to learn about their kids and to provide them with the best education possible.
 I think you will learn a lot from their answers, posted below: